BDC Hamburger Icon

 Step 1: Forget about capital assets when valuing your business.

 Unless you’re a qualified chartered accountant or a financial wizard, you may have made the common mistake of associating asset value with business value.
-In fact, these two entities are completely separate.
+These two entities are completely separate.

 Here’s the common misconception: